TheRaytracers/freecad-povray-render/README.md

 * You can use **all** POVray features
 * The macro is easier to use
 * WYSIWYG
-* The macro is written in Python, so it is easier for expansion
+* The macro is written in Python, so it is easier for extending
+* The macro takes more object properties than the workbench
 * The macro reproduces the tree structure and doesn't create gigantic meshs
   * → Better understanding & editing of the file
   * → Better performance
   * → Better renderings

+## FAQ
+We created a little FAQ for you: [FAQ](doc/FAQ.md)

 ## Wiki
 For the full documentation, please visit our [Wiki](doc/index.md)